Falola-Uthman/Active-Directory-Security-Enhancement/README.md

 - Security Posture Review: Based on the insights gained, evaluated and enhanced the security measures, preparing for future assessments using Kali Linux and Atomic Red Team tools against the MITRE ATT&CK framework.

-## Visual Representation of the SOC Automation Lab Workflow
+## Visual Representation of the Active Directory Security Enhancement Workflow

 ![Draw](https://github.com/Falola-Uthman/Active-Directory-Security-Enhancement/assets/50869547/0308d907-9b89-4545-9a71-2c895eeba215)